jusi27/jusi27/README.md

 - 👀 I’m interested in ...everything webDev
 - 🌱 I’m currently learning ...PHP, JavaScript, CSS, and HTML
 - 💞️ I’m looking to collaborate on ...coding in general until I upload stuff!
-- 📫 How to reach me ...jbsisler@coastal.edu
+- 📫 How to reach me ...jnasisler@gmail.com

 <!---
 jusi27/jusi27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.